AGU-Data/agu-data.github.io/pages/datafair.md

 **Description:** Streamline your team’s research needs with resources that ensure they are as efficient, collaborative and open as possible.\
 **Presenter:** Shelley Stall, AGU

+## Thursday, 18 December
+**Date:** Thursday, 18 December\
+**Time:** 11:00\
+**Title:** Tour: Distributed Hydrological Sensing - From Sensors to Data Sharing\
+**Description:** This tour will visit five vendors in the exhibitor's hall related to distributed hydrologic sensing subtopics, covering the entire process from sensor selection to data sharing.
+Subtopics will include sensor network building, data management, and data sharing/publication.
+Visiting booth will include Campbell Scientific, In-Situ, Xylem, Esri, and CUASHI.
+The main goal of this tour is to explore options for various components for building distributed hydrologic sensing networks from scratch.
+Exploration will be conducted by visiting industry leaders in hydrologic sensor development, data management, and data publication. **[Sign up for this tour](https://gatherspot.org/)**\
+**Tour Leader:** Ge (Jeff) Pu, Large Lakes Observatory, University of Minnesota Duluth

 **Open Science Pavilion Hours**<br>
 Monday, 15 December, 3-6pm<br>